HUGG/tcplotter/README.md

 ## Attribution

-When including plots generated using T<sub>c</sub>plotter in publications or presentations, please cite the following articles:
+When including plots generated using T<sub>c</sub>plotter in publications or presentations, please cite the following article:

-- Whipp, D. M., Kellett, D. A., Coutand, I., and Ketcham, R. A.: Modelling competing effects of cooling rate, grain size and radiation damage in low temperature thermochronometers.
-Geochronology, doi: [10.5194/gchron-2021-29](https://doi.org/10.5194/gchron-2021-29), in revision.
+- Whipp, D. M., Kellett, D. A., Coutand, I, & Ketcham, R. A. (in revision).
+Modelling competing effects of cooling rate, grain size and radiation damage in low temperature thermochronometers. *Geochronology*, doi: [10.5194/gchron-2021-29](https://doi.org/10.5194/gchron-2021-29).

+The age prediction software used for calculating apatite and zircon (U-Th)/He and apatite fission-track ages was written by Richard Ketcham at the University of Texas, USA.
+Results published using this software should cite the articles below:

 - Ketcham, R. A., Donelick, R. A., & Carlson, W. D.: Variability of apatite fission-track annealing kinetics III: Extrapolation to geological time scales.
 American Mineralogist, 84, 1235-1255, doi: [10.2138/am-1999-0903](https://doi.org/10.2138/am-1999-0903), 1999.

 - Ketcham, R. A., Mora, A., and Parra, M.: Deciphering exhumation and burial history with multi-sample down-well thermochronometric inverse modelling, Basin Res., 30, 48-64, [10.1111/bre.12207](https://doi.org/10.1111/bre.12207), 2018.

 ## License